shuenj/tp/docs/UserGuide.md

 * `find sally` returns `Sally Wing`<br>
   ![result for 'find alex david'](images/findSallyResult.png)

+### Add affiliations of a staff/patient: `addaffn`

+Format: `addaffn INDEX a/AFFN [a/AFFN]…`

+Add affiliations to staff/patients indicated by the given `INDEX` without deleting existing affiliation.

+* Add affiliations for the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* If person at index is staff, affiliations specified must be a patient.
+* If person at index is patient, affiliations specified must be a staff.
+* Adding patient A to affiliation of staff B, will result in adding staff B to affiliation of Patient A.
+* Multiple affiliations can be added.
+* At least one affiliation field must be provided.
+* `AFFN` is specified as full name of a person in the contact list.

+Examples:
+* `addaffn 1 a/John` add `John` to affiliation of 1st person in the contact list.
+* `addaffn 3 a/John a/Mary` add `John` and `Mary` to affiliation of 3rd person in the contact list.

 ### Returning affiliations of a staff/patient: `affn`

 Finds staff/patients who are affiliated with the patient/staff indicated